Steve Tougas, 2017 Quincy City Council

 resources to turn to.
 Just imagine if police or firefighters could strike.
 Public workers

-should never be allowed to strike, that is what elections are for.
+should never be allowed to strike; that is what elections are for.
+Watch this to learn more.

-American Labor – There's definitely a point where businesses get too greedy (just as
+American Labor Ė There's definitely a point where businesses become too greedy (just as

 there's a point at which labor unions can get greedy, as explained above).
 For me,